 Please be aware that some medications available in your country may be illegal in Indonesia, therefore you should check with your doctor and the Indonesian Embassy before travelling to Indonesia.
 It is required to keep a copy of your prescription with you when you travel.

 Schistosomiasis (parasitic infection also known as bilharzia) is also an issue, so contact with fresh water including activities such as swimming, bathing or paddling in fresh water lakes and streams is advised against.

 In some areas of the country, Dengue Fever and Malaria pose high risks of infection.
-There are no vaccinations for the diseases and as both are transmitted via infected mosquitoes, you should take routine precautions to avoid bites such as wearing the appropriate clothing and using mosquito nets at night time.
+There is also a moderate risk of Zika virus transmission.
+There are no vaccinations for the diseases and as they are transmitted via infected mosquitoes, you should take routine precautions to avoid bites such as wearing the appropriate clothing and using mosquito nets at night time.
+Travellers that are at higher risk of Malaria should take antimalarials.
 More information on Dengue Fever can be found here: Dengue Fever facts

 Personal hygiene must be paramount, the local water supply avoided at all costs and bottled water inspected prior to consumption.
 There have been a number of cases of bottled water being refilled with tap water and re-sold.

 U.S. Embassy Jakarta